 Peer pressure can also encourage risky phone behavior such as “sexting.”
 This can put teens in contact with a dangerous crowd, including adult predators, and cause psychological harm.

-Recently, a dangerous activity—the “Tide pod challenge”—emerged through social media and peer pressure.
-Teens dared each other to eat Tide detergent pods, which is similar to consuming poison.
-It can have deadly effects.
+You may recall, a dangerous activity—the “Tide pod challenge”—emerged through social media and peer pressure.
+Teens dared each other to eat Tide detergent pods, which is similar to consuming poison and can have deadly effects.

 According to data from the American Association of Poison Control Centers (AAPCC), the centers nationwide handled 92 cases of intentional exposure to laundry packets among kids 13-19 in 2016 and ’17 combined.
 This year, the poison control centers had already handled 186 cases through Feb.
 21.